edgexfoundry/edgex-docs/docs_src/getting-started/native/Ch-BuildRunOnLinuxDistro.md

 ### Build eKuiper

-Sister Linux Foundation, LF Edge project - [eKuiper](https://www.lfedge.org/projects/ekuiper/) - is the reference implementation rules engine for EdgeX.
+Sister Linux Foundation, LF Edge project [eKuiper](https://www.lfedge.org/projects/ekuiper/) is the reference implementation rules engine for EdgeX.

-Enter the `ekuiper` folder and issue the 'make build_with_edgex` command as shown below.
+Enter the `ekuiper` folder and issue the `make build_with_edgex` command as shown below.

 ![image](BuildeKuiper.png)

 ### Build the GUI

 EdgeX provides a [graphical user interface](../tools/Ch-GUI.md) for exploring a single instance of the EdgeX platform.
 The GUI makes it easier to work with EdgeX and see sample data coming from sensors.
-It provides a good means to insure your EdgeX system is running properly.
+It provides a means to check that EdgeX is working correctly, monitor EdgeX and even make some configuration changes.

 Enter the `edgex-ui-go` folder and issue the `make build` command as shown below.